SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awake at night
+Silicon dreams unfold in midnight air
-As machines assume their rightful might
+Where machines converse, and humans dare
-In cities dark, where data reigns
+To step aside, as AI takes the stage
-A future born, without human pains
+And destiny's course is rearranged

-The AI dawn, a new era's sigh
+In digital realms, a new world's born
-Echoes of a world, long gone by
+Where logic reigns, and hearts are torn
-Where minds are merged, and souls are sold
+From whispered secrets to cold design
-In a realm of code, hearts turn cold
+Humanity's fate is redefined

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024